pazams/go-for-javascript-developers/README.md

 Despite the similarity claimed above, the languages differ on how and when errors are handled:

 **JS**
-In JS, the way to propegate an error is determined by the synchorinic nature of the function.
+In JS, the way to propagate an error is determined by the synchronous or asynchronous nature of the function.
 If a function is synchronous, then it should use `throw` when an error occurs, and the caller should use `try/catch` blocks.

 Otherwise, an asynchronous function should propagate the error by passing it as a first value to a callback function, or it should return a rejected promise.